 So here's how to get some much-needed humus for that tree nursery.
 Seeing as most of us don't want to leave piles of garbage out and about, you can start by getting a bin.
 Wooden or plastic is excellent.
 The key to a compost bin is layers.
 The first layer should consist of carbon-rich browns, like dry leaves or sawdust.
 Next, you add nitrogen-rich greens.
 These are your table scraps (no meats/dairy/bones), grass clippings (nontreated), etc. Continue stacking these layers until your pile is the desired size, watering as you go.
 Not too much water, though; compost also needs air pockets.
 Now wait a couple of days, then mix the layers thoroughly.
 Your compost should give off some heat during decomposition.

 So why is it essential to use both greens and browns?
 Because the correct ratio can hasten decomposition.
 That is called the Carbon/Nitrogen ratio.
 For the fastest heating times, try to have a 25 to 1 rate of browns to greens.

 It is that simple.
-In one or two months, you should have a cooled-down pile of hummus ready for your tree nursery!
+You should have a cooled-down pile of hummus ready for your tree nursery in one or two months!